bryanstern/bryanstern.github.io/_posts/2014-04-01-coinbase-android-security.md

 * Issue new a new *client_id* and *client_secret* for your applications and keep these confidential.
 * Use code obfuscation (e.g. ProGuard) to hide important keys if their APK is decompiled.
 * Validate SSL connections in your applcation as outlined [here](http://developer.android.com/training/articles/security-ssl.html) and as suggested in your [documentation](https://coinbase.com/docs/api/authentication#security).
-* Make use of your new API which supports nonce and request signing.
+* Make use of your API's improved [authentication}(https://coinbase.com/docs/api/authentication#oauth2) which supports nonce and request signing and stop using your [deprecated authentication](https://coinbase.com/docs/api/authentication#api_key).

 ## Timeline of Disclosure
 * 2014-03-11 - Vulnerabilities first disclosed to coinbase via whitehat@coinbase.com
 * 2014-03-14 - Follow up email sent
 * 2014-03-14 - Julian Langschaedel of Coinbase responds and dismisses the SSL issues.
 Does not address others.
 * 2014-03-14 - Two more follow up emails are sent to whitehat@coinbase.com and Julian in regards to issues not responded to.
-* 2014-04-01 - The final draft of this post is sent to whitehat@coinbase.com to give them another attempt to address this internally before it is disclosed to the public.
+* 2014-04-01 - A draft of this post is sent to whitehat@coinbase.com to give them another attempt to address this internally before it is disclosed to the public.
+* 2014-04-04 - After receiving a response from the Coinbase Security team, a [report](https://hackerone.com/reports/5786) is opened on HackerOne.
+* 2014-04-07 - After some discussion and confirming that SSL Pinning is on the roadmap, Coinbase confirms that this is on their roadmap, closes the report as "Won't Fix", and awards me $100.
+* 2014-05-07 - HackerOne system publicly discloses my report.
+* 2014-06-05 - SSL Pinning and OAuth2 request authentication still not implemented on Version 2.2 of Coinbase's app, the latest version of the app.